 With permanent life insurance policies like whole life insurance, your accumulated cash value can come to the rescue in these situations so you don’t lose all the money you put into the policy.
 There are three common ways to access this accumulated cash value using a non-forfeiture option.

 Important: The option to exercise a nonforfeiture benefit only exists if the life insurance policy has accumulated cash value.
 Additionally, because nonpermanent life insurance options (like term life insurance) don’t have cash value, nonforfeiture options won’t apply to those policies.

+If you are wondering which nonforfeiture clause has the highest amount of insurance protection, that depends on what specifics you want or need.
 All of these nonforfeiture options will help the policyholder retain some or all of the value built in the original policy while providing a way to get coverage that better suits his or her budget and needs.
 If the policyholder doesn’t choose one of the above options, the insurance company will apply whatever option was chosen at the time of application.